 - Cool the biscuits on a cooling rack for at least 10 minutes before serving.
 These are best eaten the day of baking, but can be stored up to three days in a sealed container, or frozen up to one month.

-If you're using salted butter, use ½ tsp of salt.
+If you're using salted butter, use ½ teaspoon of salt.
 If your butter is unsalted, or you're using vegan butter, go for the full teaspoon.

 Amount Per Serving: Calories: 303Total Fat: 16gSaturated Fat: 10gTrans Fat: 1gUnsaturated Fat: 5gCholesterol: 42mgSodium: 358mgCarbohydrates: 34gFiber: 1gSugar: 3gProtein: 5g